We make The Deuce of Spades and MoonLight tents The MoonLight Tents | TheTentLab

 really nice to be in and use.

 Navigating this site is a lot different from most.
 Usually you’ll land on a product page and the photos and BUY button are the focus.
 Below that will be a list of specs and features with little or no explanation.
-This site is ALL explanation and all its topic pages are in the menu to the left, but to give you a more coherent start, let me offer the navigation paragraph below with some page links:
+This site is ALL explanation and all its topic pages are in the menu to the left, but to give you a good start, let me offer the navigation paragraph below with some page links:

 Because I believe that reliability and quietness are the most basic requirements for a tent, the strength discussion starts immediately below.
 Afterwards I recommend the problems solved and no-sagging discussions.
 Many will want the weights and features list.
 There's a lot to like in a MoonLight: from pitching easily pretty much anywhere, to not dripping condensation on you, to not having the polyurethane degrade with age, to their very pleasant and gently uplifting interior features, shapes and colors.
 That should get you started.
 The prices and the buy buttons are on the order page.